How to Grill Pork Chops

 When I’m dreaming up my dinner menus, pork chops always fall to the bottom of the list.
 They take the back seat to favorites like flaky baked salmon or juicy grilled chicken.
 The reason?
 No matter what I do, I tend to overcook them—leaving my meal dull, dry and desperate to be drenched in applesauce.

-It’s common knowledge that quality ingredients make a quality meal.
-And grilled pork chops are no exception.
 James suggests picking out 1-inch rib chops.
 Why?
 A thicker chop has a higher tolerance for direct heat.
 This means it’ll yield a nice sear without overcooking.
-Plus, rib chops have more fat than other chops-and fat equals flavor.
+Plus, rib chops have more fat than other chops—and fat equals flavor.
 Lastly, choosing a bone-in chop is important, too.
 The bone helps insulate the meat, keeping it moist and flavorful as it cooks.

-Pork chops are fine plain, but a rub will dial up the flavor.
-Best part?
+Yes!
 Spice blends are easy to experiment with and customize to your liking.
 Start with a couple tablespoons of paprika and a teaspoon of pepper, and add your favorite herbs and spices to the mix.

 How to Grill Pork Chops